Candice-Leigh-King/moving-moran/_posts/2021-10-10-waipio-valley-to-waimanu-valley.md

     window_image: /blog-images/image00011.jpg
   - section-type: blog-text
     text-html: >-
-      <p>This hike technically starts at the top of the Waipio Valley.&nbsp; We
-      planned on driving to the bottom of the hill and starting our hike at the beach, but the security guard cautioned us on leaving our car at the beach overnight saying it would be &ldquo;asking for trouble&rdquo;.&nbsp; We decided tacking on the extra 3 miles both ways was better than getting broken into and parked on the road before the Waipio Valley Overlook.
-We also heard that you can pay a fee to leave your car at the Waipio Valley Artworks for a few days, but since we found parking on the street we didn't need to pay.&nbsp;</p>
-  - section-type: blog-fixed
-    blog-fixed_image: /blog-images/image00003.jpeg
-  - _section-type: blog-text
-    text-html: >-
       <p>To start the Muliwai Trail hike you will go down the paved road for 3
       miles into Waipio valley.&nbsp; Here you will cross over your first river crossing and continue on to the trail through the woods to the other cliff